openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_track/docs/index.rst

 Function                    Support Status
 =========================== ==============
 Hardware                    Any OVMS v3 (or later) module.
 Vehicle support: Not widely tested, but should be all.
-Vehicle Cable               Any cable proving power GSM Antenna                 1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna) GPS Antenna                 1020200 Universal GPS Antenna (SMA Connector) (or any compatible antenna) SOC Display                 No
+Vehicle Cable               OBD-II to DB9 Data Cable for OVMS (1441200 right, or 1139300 left), or any cable proving power GSM Antenna                 1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna) GPS Antenna                 1020200 Universal GPS Antenna (SMA Connector) (or any compatible antenna) SOC Display                 No